AnnaFilipov93/AnnaFilipov93/README.md

 - 🎓 I'm a resent Computer Science graduate.
 - 🔭 I’m currently working on books exchange app developed with React and Node.js.
-- 🌱 I’m currently learning tecnolagis like React and Node.js.
+- 🌱 I’m currently learning tecnologies like React and Node.js.
 - 😄 My hobbies are to gardening and take dancing class.

 ## #OpenToWork